rustyworks/code_complete_essential/README.md

 ## Part I: Laying Foundation

 - Constructing process: Design, Coding, Debugging, Integration, Testing
 - Steps design:
   1. Explain software purpose in Leyman's term
   2. Create visual design mockup
   3. Create user stories
-    3.1.
-When creating all user stories / cases.
-Make notes on all noun 3.2.
-All possible noun will be a new class (Model -> Go to 5) 3.3.
-All possible verb will be a method (Interface -> Go to 5)
+    * When creating all user stories / cases.
+Make notes on all noun
+    * All possible noun will be a new class (Model -> Go to v)
+    * All possible verb will be a method (Interface -> Go to v)
   4. Split user stories to task
   5. Create UML
 - Software construction = Building software.
 Building dog house != building skyscraper
 - Measure twice, cut once.
 Try to detect defect early (architecture phase or design phase) instead on coding phase.
 - Having a good problem definition.
 Having a good requirements.